The Tillamook cheese factory offers free tours of the process to create 171,000 pounds of cheese daily. A perfect stop along the Oregon coast.

 Stepping inside was a sharp contrast to the natural coastline we had been enjoying.
 It was bright, lively, and filled with happy people.
 No wonder it draws over a million visitors each year.
-The factory tour is self-guided and quite fascinating.
+The self-guided factory tour is fascinating.
 Best shared in photos (shot through the glass observation windows):

-- You can’t miss it if you are on driving in the USA on Highway 101 through Tillamook, but just in case it does have an address: 4175 Highway 101 North.
+- You can’t miss it if you are on driving along the Oregon coast on Highway 101 through Tillamook, but just in case, it does have an address: 4175 Highway 101 North.

 - Open at 8 am every day (except Thanksgiving and Christmas), closing at 6 pm in the winter, 8 pm during summer.